krishnadesai66/krishnadesai66/README.md

 - 👋 Hi, I’m @krishnadesai66
 - 👀 I’m interested in data science and analytics
 - 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on data based projects
-- 📫 How to reach me -> krishnasdesai6@gmail.com

 <!---
 krishnadesai66/krishnadesai66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.